HannesRammer/DartabaseTutorials/tutorials/TUT1.md

 <dl>
   <dd>
-Migration is a tool to build database table and column structures for your MySQL or PostgreSQL database using json files.
+Migration is a tool to build version controlled database table and column structures for your MySQL or PostgreSQL database using json files.
 </p>
 Before we can use its features, we have to initiate migration once for each project we want to use it with.